Aishah Ghani: Political career

 At that time, she also worked as a journalist Pelita Malaya, PKMM official tongue.
 Aisha out of AWAS in 1946 (AWAS then banned by the government in 1948) and joined the rally which demanded independence at the Sultan Sulaiman Club, Kuala Lumpur, in March the same year.
 She joined Umno New Village in 1949 and was appointed as secretary.

 Aishah on her return from her studies in London in 1959, worked as a journalist again, this time for the Berita Harian, as well as the editor in Group Releases New Straits Times.
 She put both her office in 1963 when she became a member of the UMNO Supreme Council and vice-chairman of Wanita Umno.
 On 13 September 1962, she was appointed the Senator and assented to the Yang di-Pertuan Agong.

 She was the first woman in Malaysia to be a senator and was Malaysia's first woman representative to the General Assembly of the United Nations (UN).
 From 1967 to 1972, Aisha was Malaysia's representative to the United Nations Conference on the Status of Women Commission.
 She also served as Secretary of State for Wanita Umno Selangor between 1960 and 1972.

 In 1972, Aishah was appointed the Chief of UMNO Wanita Malaysia, an organisation which she headed for 12 years until 1984.
 On 1 March 1973, she was appointed as Minister of Social Welfare after the retirement of Fatimah Hashim and held this position for 11 years before ending her service in 1984.
 During her tenure as Minister of General Welfare, she launched the Yayasan Kebajikan Negara (National Welfare Foundation) (YKN), an organisation that is still functioning today.
 Aishah was Permanent Chairman of UMNO Wanita Malaysia from 1986 until 2013.

-After career
+Career after politics

 After her political career, Aishah became as a chairman of the Malaysian Handicraft Development Corporation (Kraftangan Malaysia) from 1985 until 1997.
 She was a member of the Tun Abdul Razak Foundation, and Chairman of the Centre for Protection of Women Darsaadah.
-Also, she is Chairman of the Koperasi Wanita Jaya Murni Berhad since its inception in 1975.
-As if this was not enough, Aishah also devoted her time in the field of business, and was the chairman and / or director for at least seven private limited companies.
+Also, she was Chairman of the Koperasi Wanita Jaya Murni Berhad since its inception in 1975.
+Aishah also devoted her time in the field of business, and was the chairman and / or director for at least seven private limited companies.